TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/README.md

 ## Testing

 Testing was performed in 3 different ways.
-- Browser Testing
+* Browser Testing
-- User testing
+* User testing
-- Manual Testing
+* Manual Testing
+* Atomated Testing

 ### Browser Testing
 While my main choice of browser for development is google chrome, I regularly checked the performance on the Microsoft Edge and Safari browsers.
 Making use of browser resizing and dev tools device toolbars on each browser to test responsiveness and how the grid, fonts and media queries were performing and the consistency between each.
 Adjusting to find a happy medium for all three.